SystemFw/blog/content/staging/paxos-failures.md

-Let's have a look at why false positives are acceptable by considering a cluster with 3 storage servers `{s1, s2, s3}` : `s1` stores the value `v1` written by writer `w1`, which has since exploded, whereas `s2` and `s3` store no value.
+Let's have a look at why false positives are acceptable by considering a cluster with 3 storage servers `{s1, s2, s3}` : `s1` stores the value `v1` written by writer `w1`, whereas `s2` and `s3` store no value.
 Then, writer `w2` arrives wishing to write value `v2`, and let's assume it succeeds in setting the WOR.
 Which value did it set it to?

 If `w2` selects `{s2, s3}` as its target majority, it will read no previous values, and set the WOR to `v2`.